sonya-stefanova/DJANGO-BLOG-APP/README.md

 <h2>Cache Management</h2>
 Redis service has been configured.
 <h2>Templates and functionalities</h2>
 The project uses Django Template Language.
-Bootstrap, custom CSS and ready-made template with adjustments in alignment with the project aims have been used.
+Bootstrap, custom CSS and ready-made template with customizations to meet the project needs.
 The application has public and private part.
 Pagination was implemented where a list view is added.
-Next/prev functionality is added
+Next/prev functionality is added.
+Section of the most read articles is added.
+Section for the related articles is available, too.
 <h2>Deployment</h2>
 Docker Compose files, NGINX, Gunicorn were configured.
 AWS service was used for creating an instance for deployment.
 DockerHub file:https://hub.docker.com/layers/sonyaharalambieva/blog_app_production/latest/images/sha256:8c8fd3892f4fab78a5c612bbd2be571f8126ee85e025fedd098bfe1be3a2028a